The Legend of Heroes: Trails in the Sky SC: Localization

-In 2010, Xseed Games announced that they acquired the English localization rights to all three games in the Trails in the Sky series.
-However, the first game proved to be a massive undertaking, having over 1.5 million Japanese characters to be translated, and did not meet Xseed's sales goals.
+In 2010, Xseed Games acquired the English localization rights to all three games in the Trails in the Sky series.
+The first game, however, proved to be a massive undertaking, having over 1.5 million Japanese characters to be translated, and did not meet Xseed's sales goals.
 The unfavorable "large undertaking, low payoff" ratio, if continued, would put them out of business.
 Technical issues also complicated release; the game's massive size necessitated a two disc release, which in turn caused issues releasing the game on PlayStation Network for digital download, and the decline of PlayStation Portable's presence in North America made it difficult to proceed with a multiple disc physical release (a rare occurrence for the system).
 Xseed stated that while they were not cancelling the English release of Second Chapter, they could not keep it as a main focus and needed to work on other games to maintain financial stability.

 In September 2013, Xseed reconfirmed their intentions to release the game in English in North America.
 With the issues concerning the digital version solved, and the company's success with releasing Ys games on Windows, Xseed intended to release digitally for Windows and PlayStation Portable, and on the PlayStation Vita via backward compatibility.
 Xseed received assistance with the game's translation by Carpe Fulgur who had previously localized Recettear: An Item Shop's Tale and Chantelise – A Tale of Two Sisters.
 The English localization was initially intended to release by mid-2014, but was later revised to release by the end of 2014.
 Carpe Fulgur head Andrew Dice said that progress in translating the game was slowed by struggles in his personal life.
 Dice handed over his work for Xseed employees to finish up, delaying the game into 2015.
 The script was edited by Xseed's Jessica Chavez.
 She noted that the English script came up to 716,401 words, which is roughly the size of 10 novels, longer than the entire The Lord of the Rings trilogy (455,125 words) and War and Peace (587,287 words).